borntobeanalyst/CitiBike_OperationsOptimisation/README.md

 Auxiliary variable: satisfied demand (the number of bikes fulfilled for the users)

 I set the auxiliary varaible to set the appropriate bounds and constraints for the calculations.

+Of course, I had to consider the new bikes coming in and out every hour which should be definitely considered for the calculation.
+Without the variables of replenishment, the optimisation for the relocation of bikes will be off the realistic situation (Even though I assumed that all the replenishment before the demand arrives).
+The net revenue has changed after considering the replenishment as we didn't need to move the extra bikes that were already meant to move to the targeted stations.

+#### Big-M Method
+Finally, I have also considered the types of vehicles to carry the bikes around.
+As we can now predict the number of bikes to carry between each station, we should not waste the money on the vehicles.

+I use the big-M method with two binary variables (small capacity vehicles, large capacity vehicles).
+The big-M method is a way of solving a linear programmes using the simplex algorithm.
+It introduces the 'greater-than' constraints to the model by applying a very large constant which wont' be part of any optimal solution.
+It is a useful method when there are conditions to add.

+### Results
+By using integer programming model and the big-M method, we successfully sorted out how much bikes should be moved hourly and the number and types of vehicles we should use for the relocation.
+This type of calculation can be very complex if we don't use the decision analytics, but it became very simple analytical method with integer programming model.